How Price Skimming Helps You Stay in The Competitive Market?

 - Strategy-Based Pricing.

-These methods are used for calculation and are further sub-divided to narrow down our analysis on customers and pricing.
+These price calculation methods are further sub-divided to narrow down our analysis on customers and pricing.

 Cost-Based Price Skimming Strategy

-Cost-based pricing is a price skimming method that plays a vital role in estimating our business prices.
+The cost-based price skimming method plays a vital role in estimating our business prices.
 One must keep in mind that the product’s overall selling price shall be more than its cost for making a profit.
-The cost of the product is the final manufacturing charge.
+The product’s cost is the final manufacturing charge.
 “Markup” is one such widely used cost-based pricing method that is used in several industries.
 To understand this concept clearly, let’s take an example.

 Suppose a manufacturer designed a mobile accessory with the following cost: